lhl/strix-halo-testing/vllm/README.md

 vLLM gotchas
 - `use_existing_pytorch.py` ofc
-- amd_smi segfaults gfx1151 because ofc AMD thanks
+- amd_smi segfaults w/ gfx1151
   - need to patch vLLM to not use amdsmi
 - `pip install "numpy<2"`
 - Modify CMakeLists.txt for gfx1151
 - docs say to use setup.py - doesn't work!
   - use `pip install -e . --no-build-isolation`
+- either set constraints or reinstall torch/triton after as some intermediate steps may try to overwrite; alternatively you can --no-deps or manual installs of some packages but life is short

+Check https://strixhalo-homelab.d7.wtf/AI/vLLM for potentially more up-to-date docs in the future.

 ## Benchmarking